lyz-code/blue-book/docs/linux/zfs.md

 | WD Red SN700    | 1 TB   | 3430MB/s | 1 DWPD    | 5 years  | SLC  | 127$  |
 | SG IronWolf 525 | 1 TB   | 5000MB/s | 0.8 DWPD  | 5 years  | TLC  | ?     |

+### Choosing the cold spare disks

+It's good to think how much time you want to have your raids to be inconsistent once a drive has failed.

+In my case, for the data I want to restore the raid as soon as I can, therefore I'll buy another rotational disk.
+For the SSDs I have more confidence that they won't break so I don't feel like having a spare one.

 # Usage

 ## Mount a pool as readonly